buildpacks/rfcs/text/0000-layer-origin-metadata.md

 - Layer generation can be influenced by the state of the file system, namely by the state of the application directory, other layers, and the stack's build image
-- Layers aren't reproducible, because we can't know enough about the state of the file system at the instant that the buildpack build executable is invoked (TODO: figure out if there's a less wordy name for this)
+- Layers aren't traceable, because we can't know enough about the state of the file system at the instant that the buildpack build executable is invoked (TODO: figure out if there's a less wordy name for this)
-- Builds aren't reproducible, because their constituent layers aren't reproducible
+- Images aren't traceable, because their constituent layers aren't traceable
-- Layers and builds should be reproducible
+- Layers and images should be traceable
 - Exposing layer origin metadata will enable us to know crucial facts about the state of the file system at the time that the buildpack build executable is invoked